 In his valiant effort to reassure us that varied perspectives do not obscure the truth, Simon Blackburn (2006) explains that we are not restricted to, for example, viewing the Eiffel Tower from one position only but can walk around it and view it from a number of different perspectives to gain a more complete picture.
 The following dialogues take a walk around some of our most sensitive subjects, trying to look at them from various perspectives.
 The view is less relaxing than ordinary sightseeing, but hopefully even more illuminating.
 The characters here are purely my fiction, but I hope they show up some deeper truths.

 Scene: Gemma has just returned home from listening to a talk and presentation by her one time friend Rachel at the local Women’s Institute about the latter’s post-adoption counselling and therapy service, and ambitions for the future.
-Some years previously Rachel was reunited with her daughter Anne, whom she had given up for adoption, and who came along with her to the presentation.
+Some years previously Rachel was reunited with her daughter Moira, whom she had given up for adoption, and who came along with her to the presentation.
 Gemma’s husband Brian, a bio-engineer now becoming involved with nanotechnology, is both fascinated and anxious about the arguments around Rachel’s ideas.
 Now their children have left, they have more time to think about the latest developments.

 Brian: Did you hear Rachel – it was this month, wasn’t it?